Hamar arch-deanery

 Hamar arch-deanery (Hamar domprosti) is a deanery in the Diocese of Hamar which is part of the Church of Norway.
 This arch-deanery covers several municipalities in the central part of the diocese.
-It includes the municipalities of Hamar, Løten, and Stange.
+It includes the municipalities of Hamar, Løten, Ringsaker Municipality, and Stange.
 The arch-deanery is headquartered at the Hamar Cathedral in the city of Hamar in Hamar Municipality.

 History

 Prior to the protestant reformation in Norway, the Ancient Diocese of Hamar oversaw this part of the Kingdom.
 After the reformation, the old diocese was closed down and merged into another diocese.
 The re-creation of the Diocese of Hamar was initiated with a Royal Resolution dated February 27, 1864, effective October 1, 1864.
 All of the old deaneries were continued on in the new diocese.
 Also on October 1, 1864 the old Hedemarken prosti was divided in two: Hamar arch-deanery (Hamar stiftprosti) and Hedemarken prosti.
 The new Hamar arch-deanery consisted of the Vang Church prestegjeld and the parish priest at Vang Church also was named the dean of the deanery.
 On May 1, 1908, the newly established parishes of Furnes and Hamar also became part of the Hamar arch-deanery (in addition to the Vang parish).
 The Hamar stiftprosti changed its name in 1922 to Hamar domprosti.
 On January 1, 1972, Hedemarken prosti was abolished and incorporated into the Hamar arch-deanery.
-In 2007, all the parishes in Ringsaker municipality were transferred out of the Hamar arch-deanery and into the newly created Ringsaker prosti that was based in Moelv at Ringsaker Church.
+In 2007, all the parishes in Ringsaker Municipality were transferred out of the Hamar arch-deanery and into the newly created Ringsaker prosti that was based in Moelv at Ringsaker Church.
+On 1 January 2025, the Ringsaker prosti was merged (back) into the Hamar domprosti once again.

 Churches

-The arch-deanery includes many churches and chapels in the three municipalities.
+The arch-deanery includes many churches and chapels in the four municipalities.
 Each municipality makes up a clerical district which in turn is divided into one or more parishes.
 There is at least one church for each parish.
 In addition, there are chapels at Hamar Hospital, Hamar Prison, and Ilseng Prison which are part of the Hamar arch-deanery.